JoeD1999/udi-backup-poly/README.md

 # Upgrading

-Open the Polyglot web page, go to nodeserver store and click "Update" for "Russound".
+Open the Polyglot web page, go to nodeserver store and click "Update" for "Backup".

 For Polyglot 2.0.35, hit "Cancel" in the update window so the profile will not be updated and ISY rebooted.
 The install procedure will properly handle this for you.
 This will change with 2.0.36, for that version you will always say "No" and let the install procedure handle it for you as well.

-Then restart the Russound nodeserver by selecting it in the Polyglot dashboard and select Control -> Restart, then watch the log to make sure everything goes well.
+Then restart the Backup nodeserver by selecting it in the Polyglot dashboard and select Control -> Restart, then watch the log to make sure everything goes well.

 The Roku nodeserver keeps track of the version number and when a profile rebuild is necessary.
-The profile/version.txt will contain the Russound profile_version which is updated in server.json when the profile should be rebuilt.
+The profile/version.txt will contain the Backup profile_version which is updated in server.json when the profile should be rebuilt.

 # Release Notes

-- 1.0.2 06/16/2020
-   - Process undocumented message to get keypad source selection.
-- 1.0.2 06/16/2020
-   - Fix TCP networking code.
-   - Fix get source info response.
-- 1.0.1 06/10/2020
-   - Add parameter for network protocol selection (UDP/TCP)
-- 1.0.0 06/10/2020
+- 1.0.0 10/15/2020
    - Initial release to public github